top of page

 French Reformation.

 Also!
 You will learn the cultural insights you need for stress-free interactions with real French people!
 No more awkward and mystifying encounters, or embarrassing moments.
-And these insights work even if you
+And these insights work even if you don’t speak French!

 • To see which universities are sponsoring a “Spring Fling” in the coming year, click here.